 4. Watch TV.

 Watch both ladies’ and men’s golf and imitate what you see.
-Watch their swings, close your eyes and rehearse it in your imagination; then open your eyes and do it.
+Review their swings, close your eyes and rehearse it in your imagination; then open your eyes and do it.
 Find a swing you like and record it with your phone.

 5. Follow Doug Weaver on Facebook